pchudzik/blog.pchudzik.com/content/post/2017/dynamic-beans.md

 }
 {{</highlight>}}

-First of all we are loading properties file.
+First of all, we are loading the properties file.
 Loading it from application.properties doesn't make a lot of sense but it is just an example.
-You can load this from file, system properties, environment variables or do whatever you want like load something (even class) from network resource etc.
+You can load this from a file, system properties, environment variables or do whatever you want like load something (even class) from network resource etc.

 For each loaded property create bean definition and you are good to go.